Non-Alcoholic Botanical Spirits: Beyond the Gin Dupe

 The burn problem (and how producers solve it)

 When you sip a spirit, the defining sensation isn't really the flavour.
-It's the warmth, that burn in your mouth and throat caused by ethanol hitting your heat receptors.
-Replicating this without alcohol is the biggest challenge in the AF spirits world, and producers have found some clever solutions.
+It's the warmth: that burn in your mouth and throat caused by ethanol hitting your heat and pain receptors.
+Flavour chemists call this a trigeminal sensation, not a taste, and replicating it without alcohol is the biggest challenge in the AF spirits world.

-Capsaicin from chilli provides sharp, immediate heat.
-Gingerol from ginger and piperine from pepper create a warming sensation at the back of the throat.
-Glycerine adds viscosity and that slick, mouth-coating feel of a proper spirit.
+Glycerine, fibres, and other texturising components add the viscosity and slick mouth-coating feel of a proper spirit.
 None of these are perfect substitutes on their own, but layered together they create something genuinely convincing, particularly in a mixed drink.

 Where the dupes work: gin leads the way